Can you be forced into a care home?

 You do not have the mental capacity to make decisions about your care

-Mental capacity is the ability to understand and remember information relevant to a decision, then apply that information to make an informed decision.
+Mental capacity is the ability to understand, retain and use information to make a decision.

 If you do not have mental capacity, perhaps due to your having later-stage dementia, a serious mental health issue or disability, then doctors and other health care professionals may work with your family to decide where is best for you.
 This may be in a care home.

-If your mental health problems have resulted in you being a risk to yourself or others, you may be sectioned under the Mental Health Act 1983.
+If your mental health problems make you a risk to yourself or others, you may undergo sectioning under the Mental Health Act 1983.
 Not everybody who is sectioned goes into hospital, some may be sectioned in a care home.
-The good news is that the local authority is legally obliged to pay for your care until you are deemed well enough to no longer be sectioned.
+The good news is that the local authority must legally pay for your care until you are well enough to no longer under section.

 Respite care after a hospital stay